-Some of the material in this book is reproduced from and/or based on The Bully Free Classroom: Over 100 Tips and Strategies for Teachers K-8 by Allan L. Beane, Ph.D. © 1999.
+Some of the material in this book is reproduced from and/or based on The Bully Free Classroom®: Over 100 Tips and Strategies for Teachers K-8 by Allan L. Beane, Ph.D. © 1999.
 The material is used with permission from Free Spirit Publishing Inc., Minneapolis, MN: 1-866-703-7322; www.freespirit.com.
 All rights reserved.

 The authors of this book claim no authorship or copyright to the poems that may appear in this book.
 The authors of the poems have been sited and hold sole copyright to their works.
-In most cases, professional writers did not write the poems, so they may not meet professional writing standards.
-The Web sites from which the poems were retrieved are referenced.
+The Web sites from which the poems were retrieved are referenced, when appropriate.
 An effort was made with limited success to contact each author to obtain permission.
+Many of the poems were written by students and not professional.
+Therefore, they may not meet all writing standards.
 Since students wrote some of the poems and other poems have fictitious author names, it was impossible to reach many of them.
 The authors of the poems are urged to contact Dr. Allan Beane at abeane@bullyfree.com.